ToolsForHumans/zag/doc/source/user/resumption.rst

 persist the *right* amount of information to preserve, resume, and rollback a flow on software or hardware failure.

-To allow for resumption TaskFlow must be able to re-create the flow and re-connect the links between atom (and between atoms->atom details and so on) in order to revert those atoms or resume those atoms in the correct ordering.
+To allow for resumption Zag must be able to re-create the flow and re-connect the links between atom (and between atoms->atom details and so on) in order to revert those atoms or resume those atoms in the correct ordering.
-TaskFlow provides a pattern that can help in automating this process (it does **not** prohibit the user from creating their own strategies for doing this).
+Zag provides a pattern that can help in automating this process (it does **not** prohibit the user from creating their own strategies for doing this).

 .. _resumption factories: